-My goal is to create much more than just functional furniture items, but pieces that influence the feeling of the space they’re in.
-I would love a world where people aren’t simply ‘not afraid’ to have expression in their homes, but they value and strive for it.
+My goal with Zarby Designs is to create much more than just functional furniture items, but pieces that influence the feeling of the space they’re in.
+I would love a world where people are more than simply ‘unafraid’ to have expression in their homes, but they value and strive for it.

 I grew up on the port hills of Ōtautahi Christchurch, on a small, family run vineyard.
 My parents both held other jobs, but the vineyard allowed us all to stay connected to the land and, more importantly, each other.